 Service credit is credit for service earned as a VRS defined benefit member.
 Members earn service credit for each month they are reported in a covered position.
 Service credit also may include credit for prior service a member may have purchased or additional service credit granted by an employer.
-Service credit is one of the factors used to calculate the VRS retirement benefit and determine eligibility for retiree benefits.
+Service credit is one of the factors used to calculate the VRS retirement benefit under the defined benefit component and determine eligibility for retiree benefits.